Sunday, February 19, 2012

 Where to after registration?
 ‘Twas too early for the free drinks and nibbles, so Unk naturally gravitated to the Dealers’ Room.
 There was plenty to see there; everybody from the Starry Night software people to Scott Roberts and Meade had a booth.
 The best thing was the people, the friends old and new we ran into and made right off the bat.
 There was editor extraordinaire Kelly Beatty from ‘Sky and Scope, BSAS President Mike Benson, ALPO Director Richard Schmude, and even our fellow Possum Swamper, Judy Anderson.
 Bill Burgess (Burgess Optical) and wife Tammy had a table and were showing a huge assortment of binoculars and a couple of sweet looking refractors.
 Finally, there was that other editor extraordinaire (and imaging guru) Richard Berry, who I hadn’t seen since the notorious TSP ’97.

 Who else?
-There were plenty of rank and file amateur astronomers.
+There were plenty of rank-and-file amateur astronomers.
 Working, serious amateur astronomers.
 What was the greatest thing?
 Unlike the old days, this did not resemble the Sons of the Desert convention in the old Laurel and Hardy movie.
-There were plenty of women in attendance, women amateur astronomers, that is.
+There were plenty of women in attendance, women astronomers, that is.

 There was also my virtual friend, Shawn Grant, a well-known Tennessee amateur who at the time was (in)famous as sci.astro.amateur’s (the amateur astronomy bulletin board that came before Cloudy Nights, younguns) resident troll-clown.
 Shawn injected just the right amount of comic relief into what might otherwise have been a too-serious affair.
 He did his best to keep things jumping with his rascally jests—I understand he managed to FREAK Richard Berry OUT with his men’s room antics—but his other personality, that of knowledgeable, accomplished observer came through despite his best efforts.